xXxSpicyBoiiixXx/CS-550/Textbook-Notes/Chapter02/2.1/README.md

 * Event Bus are abstarction of the mechnaism by which publishers and subscribers are matched.

+* An important aspect of publish-subscribe systems is that communications takes place by descrbing the events that a subscriber is interest in.
+This makes naming very important.

+* A notification that is describing an event is puvlished when it is avaliable for other process to read it.
+IN addtion, a subscription needs to go through the middleware in order to make a description of the event.
+These descriptions usually come in pair of attribute and value.
+This is commonly called topic-based publish-subscribe systems.

+* An alternative to a topic-based publish-subscribe systems is a content-based publish-subscribe system where the subscription consist of pairs as well but insteas an attirubute and a range.
+In other words, this means that the specified attrivute will be taking a range of values instead of single value.

+* The general rule of thumb is that the more complex a description is, the more difficult it will be to test weather it not mathces.

+* The main issue with publish-subscribe systems is that they are not efficent and are not general scalable.

 ### Linda Tuple Spaces (1980s)

 * There is a program modeling called "Linda" which is knows as a tuple space.
 This supports three oprtations: